Tarbela Dam: Stage 3

+Mishap during construction

+The Tarbela Dam experienced a significant construction-related mishap in 1974–75 when damage to its tunnels during initial reservoir filling prevented the planned impoundment of water.
+This resulted in reduced irrigation supplies and delayed commissioning of the power station, leading to lower agricultural output, increased reliance on wheat imports, and postponed hydropower generation.
+The incident imposed substantial economic costs, including repair expenditures and broader impacts on Pakistan’s economic growth during the mid-1970s, highlighting the dam’s critical role in the country’s agriculture and energy sectors.

 Re-settlement of people affected by Tarbela Dam

 An area of about 260 square kilometers and about 82,000 acre of land was acquired for construction.
 The large reservoir of the dam submerged 135 villages, which resulted in the displacement of a population of about 96,000 people, many of whom were relocated to townships surrounding the Tarbela Reservoir or in adjacent higher valleys.

-For the land and built-up property acquired under the Land Acquisition Act of 1984, a cash compensation of Rs 469.65 million was paid to those affected.
+For the land and built-up property acquired under the Land Acquisition Act of 1894, a cash compensation of Rs 469.65 million was paid to those affected.
 In the absence of a national policy, the resettlement concerns of the people displaced by the Tarbela Dam were addressed on an ad hoc basis.
 In 2011, many such people had still not been resettled or given land in compensation for their losses by the government of Pakistan, in accordance with its contractual obligations with the World Bank.